 Assessment: Portfolio, Professional Practice Portfolio, Pass/Fail.
 Practicum, Supervised professional practice, Pass/Fail.
-Minimum effective word limit: 8000 words or equivalent.
 The Practicum is a hurdle task and must be satisfactorily completed prior to submitting the Professional Practice Portfolio.
 Students are encouraged to apply what they have learnt and done in the other TESOL course units to complete this assessment task.